reflexces/reflexces-adi-jesd204/README.md

 ### Update Achilles MAX 10 System Controller

 The Achilles SOM includes a MAX 10 device used as a System Controller to perform board management fuctions.
 One of those functions is to load the Skyworks Si5341 programmable PLL clock generator settings over the I2C bus after board power up.
 In the factory default configuration, the both the HPS and FPGA DDR4 controllers are set to operate from a 150 MHz clock to support 2400 MT/s operation.
 In order to meet DDR4 timing in the DAQ2 FPGA reference design, it is necessary to reduce the DDR4 clock to 133 MHz.
 A pre-compiled .pof file that sets the DDR4 FPGA clock to 133 MHz is provided in the repository in the **achilles/daq2/prog_files** folder.
 Using the Quartus Programmer GUI or command line, update the MAX 10 device's configuration flash using this new .pof file.
-If necessary, refer to the **Achilles Reference Manaul** found in the Achilles BSP Documentation folder for detailed instructions on programming the MAX 10 device.
+If necessary, refer to the **Achilles Reference Manual** found in the Achilles BSP Documentation folder for detailed instructions on programming the MAX 10 device.

 To reset the MAX 10 System Controller configuration back to the factory default, refer to the **FPGA Factory Restore** chapter of the **Achilles Reference Manual**.